 - No restriction on where the accident takes place;

 - Premiums will not go up after an accident;

 - Coverage will not be dropped after an accident;

 - Coverage for your family; and

 - No obligation to reimburse any other insurer for payments previously made for medical expenses under any other plan of insurance (including, without limitation, expenses paid by private health insurance or Medicare).

 Yes.
-Nevada law under NRS 687B.145(3) requires all insurance companies offering motor vehicle insurance in Nevada are required to offer optional Med Pay insurance with coverage of at least $1,000.1 However, most vehicle insurers offer Med Pay with higher limits, sometimes as high as $100,000.
+Nevada law under NRS 687B.145(3) requires all insurance companies offering motor vehicle insurance policies to also offer optional Med Pay insurance with coverage of at least $1,000.2 However, most vehicle insurers offer Med Pay with higher limits, sometimes as high as $100,000.

-If you or a family member was injured in an accident involving a car, truck, motorcycle, bus or commercial vehicle in Las Vegas or elsewhere in the state of Nevada, we invite you to contact us for a free consultation.
+If you or a family member was injured in an accident involving a car, truck, motorcycle, bus or commercial vehicle in Las Vegas or elsewhere in the state of Nevada, we invite you to contact us for a free consultation about your injury case.

-Our experienced Las Vegas injury attorneys may be able to get you compensation for your medical bills and other damages – often without even filing a lawsuit.
+Our experienced Las Vegas personal injury attorneys may be able to get you compensation for your medical bills and other damages – often without even filing a personal injury claim lawsuit.

 To schedule your free consultation, call our law firm or fill out the form on this page.